moskytw/mosql/README.rst

 MoSQL is a lightweight Python library which assists programmer to use SQL.

-It is designed to take the high performance from using the pure SQL, and just do the necessary abstracting of SQL.

-It has two major parts: 1. `An Easy-to-Use Model`_ for the result set, and 2. `The SQL Builders`_ which build the SQLs by the common data types in Python.
+It has two major parts:

+1. `An Easy-to-Use Model`_ for the result set.
+2. `The SQL Builders`_ which build the SQL strings by the common data types in Python.

 An Easy-to-Use Model
 --------------------

-I show you a quick example with this result set:
+I show you an example with this result set:

 ::